Mortgage Acceleration Calculator

 As you pay down your debt, your average debt being exposed to simple interest is less than the debt otherwise exposed to amortizing interest, saving you money via interest rate arbitrage.

 This works even if your HELOC has a higher stated interest rate than your mortgage for two reasons.
-One, because the average debt is lower.
-Two, because it is simple interest vs. amortizing interest.
+One is that the average debt is lower, and two, it is simple interest vs. amortizing interest.

 How can you make mortgage acceleration even more effective?
 Using credit cards.